This Day in History: Nov. 8

 - 1923: Adolf Hitler launches his first attempt at seizing power in Germany with a failed coup in Munich that would become known as the “Beer-Hall Putsch.”

-- 1960: Massachusetts Sen. John F. Kennedy defeats Vice President Richard M. Nixon for the presidency.
+- 1960: Sen. John F. Kennedy, D-Mass., defeats Vice President Richard M. Nixon for the presidency.

-- 1972: HBO (Home Box Office) makes its debut with a showing of the movie “Sometimes a Great Notion.”
+- 1972: HBO (Home Box Office) debuts with a showing of the movie “Sometimes a Great Notion.”

 - 1974: A federal judge in Cleveland dismisses charges against eight Ohio National Guardsmen accused of violating the civil rights of students who were killed or wounded in the 1970 Kent State shootings.